TMS 9900 Breadboard or PCB System

 The Forth interpreter is based on fig-FORTH 9900 Release 1.0 (March 1981).
 Details on fig-FORTH are available at www.forth.org.

-A combined EPROM binary image is provided which contains the EVMBUG system monitor and Cortex BASIC in the lower 32K bank and the TIBUG system monitor in the upper 32K bank.
-Select the lower 32K bank by setting jumper J5 to the 'LO' position and select the upper 32K bank by setting jumper J5 to the 'HI' position.
+A combined EPROM binary image is provided which contains the EVMBUG system monitor and Cortex BASIC in the lower 32K bank, and the TIBUG system monitor and Cortex BASIC in the upper 32K bank.
+The required EPROM bank is selected using jumper J5 as detailed here.

 The link below is to a zip file which contains two EPROM images - one image for the even (most significant) byte, and one for the odd (least significant) byte.
 Which EPROM goes in which socket is clearly marked on the PCB.

 Link to TIBUG, EVMBUG system monitor and Cortex BASIC EPROM image here.